 This Airbus A321 will be scrapped

-As reported by @xJonNYC, the American A321 involved in this incident will never fly again.
-Some of the plane parts will be removed and reused, while the rest of the plane will be scrapped.
+In July @xJonNYC reported that the American A321 involved in this incident will never fly again.
+We learned that some of the plane parts will be removed and reused, while the rest of the plane will be scrapped.

 some unconfirmed details:

 -A/C lessor agreed to swap N992AU (A/C 992) for 796 in JFK. don’t believe it will exit service but it’s just a paperwork exercise so AAL will actually own 796.

 So now that AAL owns the A/C, they’re robbing the entire IFE system this week, and it looks..

 In late 2019 American Airlines had confirmed to me that the NTSB was still investigating the incident, and that the intent was for the plane to eventually return to service, so clearly this represented a change in direction.